ThomasPueschel/bdown/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am an evolutionary anthropologist and vertebrate palaeobiologist mainly focused on human, primate and mammalian evolution.
-My main interest is to study organismal evolution by reconstructing and comparing the palaeobiology of fossils to their living ecological relatives.
-In order to do this, I apply a combination of phylogenetics, 3D morphometrics, virtual biomechanical techniques, computational simulations, statistical modelling, phylogenetic comparative methods, and fieldwork.
-I am part of the Venditti group, University of Reading, within the framework of the Leverhulme project 'The evolutionary and biogeographical routes to hominin diversity'.
-I am also a research affiliate at the Institute of Human Sciences, University of Oxford, where I work together with the Paleo-Primate Project Gorongosa, Mozambique.
+bio: I am the Wendy James Associate Professor in Evolutionary Anthropology at the School of Anthropology and Museum Ethnography, University of Oxford and Tutorial Fellow at St. Hugh’s College.
+My research mainly focuses on human, primate and mammalian evolution by using combination of phylogenetics, 3D morphometrics, virtual biomechanical techniques, computational simulations, statistical modelling, phylogenetic comparative methods, and fieldwork.
+I am in the process of establishing a research group focused on these topics, so if you’re interested in joining my research group, downloading publications or discuss potential collaborations, please explore the website.

 education:
   courses:
   - course: PhD in Adaptive Organismal Biology